bigcommerce/dev-docs/markdown/api-docs/payments/payments-api-overview.md

 <div class="HubBlock-content">

 <!-- theme: warning -->

-> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before leaving this screen.
+### PCI Compliance
+> If your application handles credit card data, you will need to be PCI Compliant.
+SAQs (self-assessment questionnaires) can be submitted to compliance@bigcommerce.com.

 </div>
 </div>